rderoldan1/programming_test/README.md

     $ docker-compose up

 Now you can access to your docker ip and port 3000, in my case, http://localhost:3000

+* Feature

+When a user is created/deleted, the system will send an email to all people, in dev mode, all mails are stored in letter opener, if you like to check all sent mails, go to http://localhost:3000/letter_opener